Merida’s Best Photo Spots

 Progreso

-Take a stroll along the Malecón, the town’s boardwalk, and snap shots of the tiki huts and local vendors.
+Take a stroll along the Malecón, the town’s boardwalk, and snapshots of the tiki huts and local vendors.
 For a different perspective, head out into the water and capture the pier from a distance, or get closer to the shore and frame your shot with the waves crashing in the foreground.
 The town’s streets are also filled with colorful murals, adding a touch of whimsy to your photos.
 This was one of my favorites of Merida’s best photo spots.

 Visit a Cenote

 As you venture further into the Yucatan, don’t miss out on the chance to explore the region’s stunning cenotes.
 These natural pools are formed when limestone bedrock collapses to reveal crystal-clear pools of water, often surrounded by lush greenery.
 There are thousands of cenotes in Mexico, mainly in the area covered by the Chicxulub crater.
-This crater was formed after the meteorite hit the earth that extinguished dinosaurs.
+This crater was formed after a meteorite hit the earth that extinguished dinosaurs.

 Swimming in these refreshing waters is an experience like no other, but the cenotes also offer endless opportunities for capturing breathtaking photos.
 With natural light streaming in from above and vibrant greenery surrounding the pools, the contrast of colors makes for stunning shots.